 Childhood liver oncology (c-LOG)

-The Childhood Liver Oncology Group (c-LOG) is a research group that forms part of the Gastroenterology department of the Hospital Germans Trias i Pujol (HUGTP), it is also part of the Biomedical Research Networking Centre (CIBER) for Liver and Digestive diseases of the Spanish Health Research Institute (Instituto Carlos III).
-The group is included in the Program for Predictive and Personalized Cancer at the IGTP (PMPPC-IGTP).
+The Childhood Liver Oncology Group (c-LOG) is a research group that forms part of the Gastroenterology department of the HUGTP, it is also part of the CIBERehd.
+The cLOG is also supported by the SEHOP and the European SIOPEL group.

-The cLOG research lines based on the investigation of collected tumours are focussed on increasing molecular knowledge of the underlying mechanisms responsible for hepatocarcinogenesis and tumour progression.
-We use the latest "omics" technologies in order to identify diagnostic/prognostic biomarkers and key molecular pathways for improving the clinical management and treatment of children suffering of liver cancer.
+The cLOG research lines based are focussed on increasing the molecular knowledge of the underlying mechanisms responsible for hepatocarcinogenesis and tumour progression.
+We use the latest omics and sequencing technologies in order to identify diagnostic/prognostic biomarkers and key molecular pathways for improving the clinical management and treatment of children suffering of liver cancer.